microsoft/vscode-docs/tutorials/nodejs-deployment/express.md

 Order: 3
 TOCTitle: Create the Application
 PageTitle: Create the Application
 MetaDescription:
 MetaSocialImage:
-Date:
+DateApproved: 4/26/2017
 ShortDescription:
-Author:
 ---
 # Create your Node.js Application

-In this step you will create a very simple Node.js application that can be deployed to the Cloud.
+In this step, you will create a very simple Node.js application that can be deployed to the Cloud.
 You will use an application generator to quickly scaffold out the application from a terminal.

 ## Install the Express Generator